 A few notes about the key ingredients …

 Carrots – Fresh carrots are recommended for this soup, for the best flavour and texture.
-Frozen carrots will also work fine.
+While I haven’t tested this soup with frozen carrots, I feel they will also work fine.

-Broth – Start with either chicken or vegetable broth.
+Broth – You can use either chicken or vegetable broth for this soup.

 Apple – Any apple will work here.
 The apple is added simply for a subtle bit of flavour.
 You’ll want to peel the apple before shredding.